 These are seldom easy cases.
 Employers may even acknowledge that discrimination occurred, but that was not the reason for your termination.
 This is why you need a skilled lawyer in your corner, to fend off excuses and distractions.

-Our offices are located in the heart of South Florida, in Hollywood and Coral Springs, Broward County.
+Our offices are located in Hollywood and Coral Springs, Broward County.